Artillery fire echoes in east Ukraine's Donetsk

 Ukraine’s army has forced the rebels back to their two main strongholds of Donetsk and Luhansk, taking villages and suburbs around them, and officials said they were continuing to abandon positions outside the cities.

-“We are noticing the further strengthening ... of attacking positions and defense, as well as the movement of armored vehicles into towns around Donetsk, in Horlivka and Ilovaisk,” the Ukrainian military said in a statement on Thursday.
+“We are noticing the further strengthening ... of attacking positions and defence, as well as the movement of armoured vehicles into towns around Donetsk, in Horlivka and Ilovaisk,” the Ukrainian military said in a statement on Thursday.

 Two Ukrainian fighter jets were shot down on Wednesday, not far from the site where a Malaysian airliner was brought down last week, killing all 298 people on board.

-On Thursday, the Russian Defense Ministry denied the accusation, saying it was an attempt “to mislead the public”, Russia’s Interfax news agency reported, citing an official.

-Reporting by Lina Kushch and Natalia Zinets, writing by Elizabeth Piper, editing by Timothy Heritage
+On Thursday, the Russian Defence Ministry denied the accusation, saying it was an attempt “to mislead the public”, Russia’s Interfax news agency reported, citing an official.
+(Reporting by Lina Kushch and Natalia Zinets, writing by Elizabeth Piper, editing by Timothy Heritage)